 Spiritual Director: Sarah completed a three-year training program in spiritual direction In 2004, through the Spiritual Direction Institute (founded and facilitated by the Mercy Center in Burlingame, California).
 As a spiritual director grounded in the wisdom tradition of anam cara, Sarah meets with individuals and has facilitated in-person and online workshops on such topics as: writing a spiritual autobiography; writing as a spiritual practice; and creativity as a lifelong journey.
 She currently resides in Washington state.

 Teaching and Education: As an adjunct faculty member, Sarah taught online courses in spirituality and literature at the University of San Francisco for eleven years, drawing on her graduate education (MA/ SFSU) and training in adult learning which focused on engaged pedagogy and transformative learning.
 Prior to teaching, Sarah worked in college admissions and student services at San Francisco State University, helping young students and returning adults navigate the byways of higher education.
 Sarah holds a certificate from UC Berkeley in Drug and Alcohol Studies with a counseling emphasis.
-As an editor, Sarah has specialized in personal essays and academic writing, including editing college admissions essays, master’s theses and dissertations.
+As an editor, Sarah has specialized in personal essays and academic writing, including editing college admissions essays, master’s theses, and EdD and PhD dissertations.